adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 Again, for the player with the black pieces, this sample of games looks representative.

 Next, the games should be balanced.
 That is, the ratings between the players should be similar.
-Games where the difference is too large will guarantee one side will win, potentially breaking future analysis.
+Games where the difference is too large will guarantee one side will win, potentially biasing downstream analysis.

 ```python
 fig, ax = plot.subplots()